AziizDev/Sentiment-Analysis/README.md

 # Arabic Company Reviews Sentiment Analysis

 ## Project Overview
 This project focuses on analyzing sentiment in Arabic reviews about companies and their apps.
-Students will develop a sentiment analysis model using classical machine learning approaches to classify Arabic text reviews into positive, negative, or neutral sentiments.
+I will develop a sentiment analysis model using classical machine learning approaches to classify Arabic text reviews into positive, negative, or neutral sentiments.

 ## Learning Objectives
 - Understanding Arabic text preprocessing challenges